julialinju5/julialinju5.github.io/_posts/2019-3-29-note-on-experiments-binomial-distribution.md

 ---
 layout: post
-title: "Binomial Distrubution"
+title: "Binomial Distrubution of Experiments and A/B Testing"
 date: 2019-03-29
 ---

-Assumptions -
+Assumptions of Binomial Distribution:

 1) exactly 2 expected outcome;

 2) independent events;

 3) indentical distribution (p is the same for all)

 p_hat = x/N (estimated probability)